-Policy HO13: Gypsy and traveller provision on unallocated sites
+Policy HO13: Gypsy and Traveller provision on unallocated sites

-Planning permission for accommodation for Gypsies and Travellers or Travelling Showpeople on unallocated sites will only be granted where the proposal:
+Planning permission for accommodation for Gypsies and Travellers (including those who have ceased to travel permanently) or Travelling Showpeople on unallocated sites will only be granted where the proposal:

 - a.
-Satisfies a demonstrated local need for accommodation and follows a sequential approach to site identification; - b.
+Satisfies a demonstrated need for accommodation and follows a sequential approach to site identification: - b.
 Is located within - a reasonable distance of existing services and community facilities including shops, schools, health facilities and passenger transport; - ii. close proximity to the primary road network with good access to the major road network; and - iii. connectable distance of essential utilities infrastructure - c.
 Provides, or is capable of providing, an appropriate buffer between any adjacent uses to safeguard the amenity of both residents and neighbours; - d.
 Satisfies any other of the site-specific criteria identified under Policy HO12 insofar as they reasonably relate to the proposed site; and - e.
-Complies with any other relevant policies of this plan
+Complies with any other relevant policies of this plan - 9.95 It is considered that the site allocated by Policy HO12 is sufficient to meet all permanent Gypsy and Traveller needs arising within the plan period.
+However, circumstances do change and unforseen applications for Gypsy and Traveller provision in alternate locations may arise over the plan period. - 9.96 Such applications will need to be accompanied by up-to-date evidence of need.
+In demonstrating a sequential approach, applicants should give priority to sites on previously developed land, followed by undeveloped sites not in the Green Belt.
+Sites in the Green Belt will be regarded as inappropriate development, in line with national guidance, and will only be permitted where very special circumstances can be demonstrated.
+Until the Gypsy and Traveller Accommodation